Liposuction procedure in Jupiter, Boca Raton, and Miami FL

 Fight Stubborn Fat With Liposuction

 A well-balanced diet and plenty of exercise should be a part of any healthy lifestyle.
 However, many people who eat properly and exercise regularly still have trouble with areas of stubborn fat that will not budge.
-Dr. Rankin and Dr. Dev, board-certified plastic surgeons in South Florida, have time-tested, effective solutions to provide you with the body contour that you desire.
+Dr. Rankin, Dr. Dev and Dr. Bauermeister, board-certified plastic surgeons in South Florida, have time-tested, effective solutions to provide you with the body contour that you desire.
 Liposuction is a body contouring procedure that removes isolated pockets of fat that are resistant to diet and exercise.

 Am I a Candidate for Liposuction?

 What Happens During Liposuction?

-Trained in various liposuction techniques, including suction-assisted liposuction, power-assisted liposuction, ultrasound liposuction and SmartLipo, Dr. Rankin and Dr. Dev have found great success using a fluid injection technique known as tumescent liposuction, in which he injects fluid into the treatment area to break up fat deposits and constrict the blood vessels.
+Trained in various liposuction techniques, including suction-assisted liposuction, power-assisted liposuction, ultrasound liposuction and SmartLipo, Our surgeons have found great success using a fluid injection technique known as tumescent liposuction, in which they inject fluid into the treatment area to break up fat deposits and constrict the blood vessels.
 This tumescent technique prevents post-operative bruising and minimizes pain.

 After injecting the tumescent fluid, the doctor makes a tiny incision, inserts a narrow tube and suctions the fat cells away from the body.

 Recovering from Liposuction

 As you recover from liposuction, you may experience minor swelling, pain and/or numbness.
-Dr. Rankin or Dr. Dev will write you a prescription for pain medication, which you should fill prior to surgery.
-He will also ask you to wear a compression garment in order to reduce post-operative swelling and aid in your healing process.
+Our surgeons will write you a prescription for pain medication, which you should fill prior to surgery.
+They will also ask you to wear a compression garment in order to reduce post-operative swelling and aid in your healing process.

 It’s crucial to avoid any strenuous activity, including bending and lifting, to prevent post-operative complications.
 Every patient heals differently, and you should listen to your body instead of pushing yourself to return to work or other activities.

 What Does Liposuction Cost?

 Liposuction cost depends on the specific technique performed, the amount of areas treated and the amount of fat that needs to be removed.
 Expect to pay between $1,500 and $5,000 for liposuction.
-Dr. Rankin or Dr. Dev can give you a better idea of projected costs during your consultation.
+We can give you a better idea of projected costs during your consultation.

 We offer liposuction financing through CareCredit and an in-house plan.
 Ask a member of our staff for details.